The resurrection of the Marketplace Fairness Act

 Prepare your clients for the eventuality of collecting sales tax in states where they do business.
 Such a requirement could grow out of federal legislation like the three examples above; it could be triggered by legislative changes at the state level; or it could be caused by a United States Supreme Court decision.

 A nexus study can help your clients understand where they currently have nexus and how various proposed changes to remote sales tax legislation could impact their business in the future.
-Automated sales tax Software-as-a-Service will enable your clients to stay on top of new rules and obligations, facilitating sales tax management and increasing compliance.
+Automated sales tax Software-as-a-Service is the key to enabling your clients to stay on top of new rules and obligations, facilitating sales tax management and increasing compliance.
 In addition, it frees resources for more profitable activities.
-Learn how it works.

 © Avalara Rev 050715